A fire in a static caravan or lodge can be a very frightening experience and will likely cause extensive damage to your holiday home.

 - Get everyone out as quickly as possible and keep a safe distance away from the caravan

 - Raise the alarm by alerting neighbouring caravan or lodge owners, as well as the holiday park manager

 - If safe to do so, disconnect the main electricity supply and turn off the gas

 - Remove the gas bottle if possible and only if it’s safe to be able to reach it

 - Once out – stay out!

-Find out more about our five star rated static caravan insurance to give you that extra peace of mind should the worst happen.
+Find out more about our specialist static caravan insurance cover to give you that extra peace of mind should the worst happen.